 With the button or the button of the tools menu one opens the histogram or condition information window, respectively.
 To see the properties of a histogram or condition, drag the icon from the browser into the window.
-With the information is updated from analysis.
-With the information is output to the GUI start up window, or into a log file if specified in the log settings (see chapter 6.1.2, page 43).
-With all histograms (all conditions) are listed in the analysis output window.
-Starts the condition editor for a condition.
+With > the information is updated from analysis.
+With the information is output to the GUI start up window, or into a log file if specified in the log settings (see chapter 5.1.2, page 35).
+With a all histograms (a all conditions) are listed in the analysis output window.  starts the condition editor for a condition. 🛍 displays the histogram in a view panel.

-6.14 Event information
+5.14 Event information

 The event information tool window allows to control printout of event samples from the analysis.
-The button of the tools menu will open the event information window.
-This button is also available as a shortcut in the Qt analysis terminal.
-The the entry of the browser's context menu (right mouse button) over an event itemwill open the event information tool, too.
+The button soft the tools menu will open the event information window.
+This button is also available as a shortcut in the Ot analysis terminal.
+The 1 entry of the browser's context menu (right mouse button) over an event itemwill open the event information tool, too.

 The name of the examined event is shown in the top text line.
 By default, the MBS event is chosen for printout.
 The event object names may be dragged and dropped to the event information window from the Go4 browser.
-Clickin event information window from the Go4 browser.
-Clicking the med button will switch to the MBS event mode directly without the need to drag the MbsEvent-10-1 icon.
+Clicking the button will switch to the MBS event mode directly without the need to drag the